couchbaselabs/n1ql2csv/README.md

     -V, --version        output the version number
-    -c, --cluster <s>    The cluster address (default: localhost) -b, --bucket <s>     The bucket to use (default: default) -u, --username <s>   The RBAC username to use (only needed for Couchbase Server 5+) -p, --password <s>   The bucket or RBAC password if applicable -q, --query <s>      A N1QL statement or file path to a N1QL query -o, --output <s>     The destination output file (default: results.csv) -x, --overwrite <b>  Overwrite the destination file if it exists already (default: false) -t, --timeout <n>    Timeout in seconds for the query (default: 10) -d, --delimiter <s>  The delimiter to use (default: ,) -h, --headers <b>    Whether or not there should be column headers (default: true) -h, --help           output usage information
+    -c, --cluster <s>    The cluster address (default: localhost) -s, --secure <b>     Whether or not to use http(s) (default: false) -p, --port <n>       The query port to use (default: 8093) -u, --username <s>   Cluster Admin or RBAC username (default: Administrator) -p, --password <s>   Cluster Admin or RBAC password (default: password) -s, --statement <s>  A N1QL statement or file path to a N1QL query -o, --output <s>     The destination output file (default: /home/centos/results.csv) -x, --overwrite <b>  Overwrite the destination file if it exists already (default: false) -t, --timeout <n>    Timeout in milliseconds for the query (default: 10000) -d, --delimiter <s>  The delimiter to use (default: ,) -h, --headers <b>    Whether or not there should be column headers (default: true) -h, --help           output usage information